The Science of Drying

 The Dry & Store closed systems, along with the Dry-Brik desiccant keep the humidity levels low inside the drying appliance when not operated, which reduces the risk of oxidation.
 The humidity is reduced by physical adsorption and chemical reaction.
 Heat and molecular sieve desiccant combine to most effectively break the forces of capillary condensation, which is the hard to remove moisture held in the tiny crevices and pores of the hearing aid.
 The heat and molecular sieve in the Dry & Store system work together to quickly convert the capillary water condensate into water vapor, which is then swept away by the moving heated air and captured by the molecular sieve.

-Some products try to cover up the odors with another scent, but our mol sieve desiccant removes odors completely.
+Some products try to cover up the odors with another scent, but our mol sieve desiccant removes odors.
 Undesirable odors are caused by molecules of compounds that our senses find unpleasant.
 Millions of microscopic pores in the desiccant grab some odor molecules nearly as tightly as moisture molecules.
-The mol sieve even removes airborne ammonia compounds (bacteria coop) found in sweat.
+The mol sieve even removes airborne ammonia compounds (bacteria) found in sweat.
 Additionally, mol sieve creates an inhospitable environment for odor-causing bacteria to reproduce.

-In summary, the Dry-Brik desiccant, along with heat and moving air, is the most effective way to dry hearing devices.
+In summary, the Dry-Brik desiccant, along with heat and moving air, is an effective way to dry hearing devices.
 This combination pulls moisture from the device, removes odors, pushes relative humidity down, and dries the hearing device to the full drying ability, along with reducing the corrosive factor with increased heat.
-The Dry-Brik desiccant is needed to improve the life of your hearing device, keeping it odorless and moisture-free.
+The Dry-Brik desiccant is needed to help to improve the life of your hearing device, keeping it odorless and moisture-free.